grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-plugin.md

    return frame;
    ```

-1. Rebuild the plugin and try it out.
+1. Try it out by creating a new data source instance and building a dashboard.

 Your data source is now sending data frames that Grafana can visualize.
 Next, we'll look at how you can control the frequency of the sine wave by defining a _query_.